-Trying to help an alcohol is a noble goal, but it isn’t always easy.
+Trying to help an alcoholic is a noble goal, but it isn’t always easy.
 Knowing how to help an alcoholic properly can ensure that you do the most good for a friend or family member.
-Explore how to help, and what to avoid, on your quest to help loved ones achieve sobriety.
+Explore how to help and what to avoid on your quest to help loved ones achieve sobriety.

 Understand the Nature of Addiction

-One of the top ways to help an alcoholic is to understand the true nature of his or her disease.
+One of the top ways to help an alcoholic is to understand the nature of the disease.
 Addiction is an illness, not a choice.
 By understanding that, individuals can treat alcohol addiction like any other medical diagnosis.

 By truly understanding what addiction means, it’ll be easier for your friend or loved one to approach recovery.
-Individuals can’t be expected to make sweeping changes without the help of medical professionals.
-Education can also reveal root causes of addiction and the role of mental health on the development of addiction.
+You can’t expect the individuals to make sweeping changes without the help of medical professionals.
+Education can also reveal the root causes of addiction and the role of mental health in the development of addiction.

 Support, Don’t Enable

 Helping and supporting means ensuring that an alcoholic gets access to the help they need.
 Enabling, on the other hand, might mean handing out money or covering up for the individual.
-It’s incredibly rare that giving an alcoholic money is actually helpful.
+For instance, giving an alcoholic money is rarely helpful.
 More often than not, it only encourages addictive behavior and makes a commitment to professional treatment less likely.

 Locate the Best Possible Treatment Program

-If you truly want to know how to help an alcoholic, consider helping them locate a suitable treatment program.
+If you genuinely want to know how to help an alcoholic, consider helping them locate a suitable treatment program.
 Even when a person struggling with alcoholism can acknowledge his or her addiction, finding treatment can be overwhelming.
-Helping narrow down the options and handle logistics can go a long way in aiding his or her recovery.
+Therefore, helping narrow down the options and handle logistics can go a long way in aiding his or her recovery.